kiosk-exchange/kiosk/README.md

 ![kiosk protocol](/kioskprotocol.jpg?raw=true)

 **The Kiosk protocol is designed with the buyer in mind**.
 Its goal is to make the buying experience as simple, consistent, and transparent as possible.
-With just a product's DIN, a buyer can determine its price and how to buy it on a fair market.
+With just a product's DIN, a buyer can determine its price and how to buy it on a provably fair market.

 ## Quick Start